Video Floppy: History

-Video floppies were first demonstrated by Sony and introduced under the "Mavipak" name in 1981 for their prototype Mavica still video camera (not to be confused with their later line of Mavica digital cameras introduced in the mid-1990s, which stored JPEG images to standard 3.5-inch floppy disks readable by computers instead).
+Video floppies were first demonstrated by Sony and introduced under the Mavipak name in 1981 for their prototype Mavica (not to be confused with their later line of Mavica digital cameras introduced in the mid-1990s, which stored JPEG images to standard 3.5-inch floppy disks readable by computers instead).
 The video floppy specification was proposed by the Electronic Still Camera Conference in 1985 and established as Standard CP-3901 (formerly CPZ-250) of the Electronic Industries Association of Japan (EIAJ) in September 1988.
 The video floppy format was later used by Minolta, Panasonic, and Canon for their still video cameras introduced in the mid-to-late 1980s, such as the Canon Xapshot from 1988 (also known as the Canon Ion in Europe and the Canon Q-PIC in Japan).

 Besides still video cameras, stand-alone recorders & players were also available for the VF format, that could record from or output a composite video signal, to or from an external source (such as a video camera, VCR, video capture card, or computer graphics output).
 Some VF recorders also had the feature of recording a couple of seconds of audio that accompanied each video frame.